yuliswe/FastchargeAPI/react/docs/docs/intro-use-api.md

 ## Make request to the app

+When sending a request, make sure that you include a HTTP header named `X-Fast-API-KEY` with the token.

 ### List endpoints

-Discover available endpoints for this app:
+You may want to check out all endpoints provided by this app.
+To discover available endpoints for this app:

 ```bash
 fastapi api ls myapp